whereisaaron/dehydrated-route53-hook-script/centos6/README.md

+# Hook script for CentOS 6, RHEL 6, and Amazon Linux

 This `hook.sh` is includes the dns-01 challenge support along with a `deploy_cert` function for restart apache or webmin (if they are installed and running).
+The restart function is suitable for CentOS 6, RHEL 6, and Amazon Linux.

 The `dehydrated` and `hook.sh` script should not run as root, however the restart function needs some `service` commands,